 One year (part-time).

-One online evening lecture (webinar) delivered weekly during the term, with a total of 28 webinars over the course of the year (7 webinars per term).
+One online evening lecture (webinar) delivered weekly during the term (7 webinars per term), with a total of 28 webinars over the course of 2 Semesters.

-In addition, two 4 and a half day seminars are held in Sydney (or a local Teacher Training Hub if available) in Autumn and Spring, with the possibility of two additional Seminars.
+In addition, two 3-day seminars are held in Sydney (or a local Teacher Training Hub if available) in Spring and Autumn.

 Fee Payment Options